mechmotum/mechmotum.github.io/content/skijumpdesign-update.rst

    *Figure 4.
 New Ski Jump Web Application - Analysis Page.*

-Here the user can upload their csv or Excel file with the takeoff angle of their jump.
-An example of a jump built using a jump designed with a takeoff angle of 10 degrees and maximum equivalent fall height of 0.8 m is displayed when opening the page and is shown in Figure 5 below.
+An example of a jump designed with a takeoff angle of 10 degrees and maximum equivalent fall height of 0.8 m is displayed when the page is loaded.
+The user can see the jump profile, EFH value, and knee collapse and possible soft landing EFH values.
+The calculation shows a constant EFH value of 0.8 m until it reaches the landing transition surface.
+Instead, the ski jump design app limits the acceleration felt by the skier - which is the reason for the spike in EFH.
+From there, the user can scroll down to the input box to upload their own jump.
+This input box is shown in Figure 5 with a sample csv file uploaded.

 .. figure:: https://objects-us-east-1.dream.io/mechmotum/bike-speed-control-01.jpg
    :width: 50%
    :align: center
-   :alt: Differential GPS Skier Helmet.
+   :alt: Analysis Input Box.

    *Figure 5.
-Analysis Page with a 0.5 m Constant Equivalent Fall Height.*

-The user can see the jump profile, EFH value, and maximum and recommended EFH values.
-The calculation shows a constant EFH value of 0.8 m until it reaches the landing transition surface.
-Instead, the ski jump design app limits the acceleration felt by the skier, which is the reason for the spike in EFH.
+Analysis Page Input Box.*

 Conclusion
 ----------